-- 3.2.3 Disinfectant footbaths must not be allowed to overflow. - 3.2.4 The spent disinfectant contained in foot baths and wheel washes must be stored securely prior to disposal. - 3.2.5 Containment must be: - (a) provided for foodstuffs to prevent spillages and minimise waste; and - (b) protected from collision damage.
+- 3.2.3 Disinfectant footbaths must not be allowed to overflow. - 3.2.4 Containment must be: - (a) provided for foodstuffs to prevent spillages and minimise waste; and - (b) protected from collision damage.

 3.3 Livestock Diet Selection and Use of Feedstuffs